-The modern Web has quickly become a viable platform not only for creating stunning, high quality games, but more importantly for distributing those games.
+The modern web has quickly become a viable platform not only for creating stunning, high quality games, but also for distributing those games.

 You can truly think of the Web as a better target platform for your game.
 As we like to say, "the Web is the platform."
 Let's take a look at the core of the Web platform:

 |Input||Touch events, Gamepad API, device sensors, WebRTC, Full Screen API, Pointer Lock API|

 |Networking||WebRTC and/or WebSockets|